tylertitsworth/5th-age-srd/Classes/Necromancer.md

 ### Cackling Soliloquist

-If you spend your move action, your quick action, _and_ your standard action casting a daily spell that ordinarily only requires a standard action—while screaming grandiloquently, cackling maniacally, or megalomaniacally describing the grandeur of your plans and the futility of your enemies' resistance—the daily spell is recharge 18+ after battle instead of daily, and you can invent a slight improvement to the spell, especially if it's partly story-oriented, that provides an extra benefit determined by the GM or by you (with GM approval).
+If you spend your move action, your quick action, _and_ your standard action casting a full recovery spell that ordinarily only requires a standard action—while screaming grandiloquently, cackling maniacally, or megalomaniacally describing the grandeur of your plans and the futility of your enemies' resistance—the full recovery spell is recharge 18+ after battle instead of full recovery, and you can invent a slight improvement to the spell, especially if it's partly story-oriented, that provides an extra benefit determined by the GM or by you (with GM approval).

 #### Adventurer Feat